KronsyC/state-machine/README.md

 All documentation related to the project is generated from source using docugen

-The documentation can be viewed [https://kronsyc.github.io/regex-backend/](Here)
+The documentation can be viewed [On the github pages site](https://kronsyc.github.io/regex-backend/)

 ## Building